 Our Tauranga dentists are still human, so we’re not going to ask you to give up your morning coffee or your evening merlot!
 Instead, we recommend swishing water around your mouth after indulging in these high-stain foods.
 Rinsing with water afterwards will protect your teeth by helping to remove the tannins, which are responsible for staining.
 Brushing, on the other hand, shouldn’t be done within 30 minutes of finishing these acidic drinks.

-I know meditation can do a lot, you may be thinking, but surely it can’t be linked to healthier teeth?!
+I know meditation or hypnotherapy can do a lot, you may be thinking, but surely it can’t be linked to healthier teeth?!
 Well actually, if you’re a sufferer of clenched jaws or grinding teeth, it can.
 If mindfulness practices help relax your body, these bad habits are likely to improve.
 And that’s a good thing for your smile, as clenched jaws and grinded teeth can lead to pain and headaches, as well as chipped, fractured or loosened teeth.

 Protect your mouth

 Injuries and accidents can be limited by taking appropriate protective actions like wearing a mouthguard during high contact sports.
 By offering a layer of cushioning, this simple step protects your teeth and gums, lips, tongue and jaws.
 To find the right mouthguard for you or your child, or to talk about custom-made mouthguard options, talk to your dentist.